Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 .. note:: The number of lanes is the number of data elements that are being processed in parallel.
 This varies depending on the data type (i.e., number of bits in each element) and the register or bus width.

+**TP_API** specifies if the input/output interface should be window-based or stream-based.
+The values supported are 0 (window API) or 1 (stream API).

-.. note:: TP_API template parameter is currently only supported wiht single rate FIRs.
+.. note:: TP_API template parameter is currently only supported with single rate FIRs.

+**TP_CASC_LEN** describes the number of AIE processors to split the operation over, which allows resource to be traded for higher performance.
+TP_CASC_LEN must be in the range 1 (default) to 9.
+FIR graph instance consists of TP_CASC_LEN kernels and the FIR length (TP_FIR_LEN) is divided by the requested cascade length and each kernel in the graph gets assigned a fraction of the workload.
+Kernels are connected with cascade ports, which pass partial accumulation products downstream until last kernel in chain produces the output.

+**TP_DUAL_IP** is an implementation trade-off between performance and resource utilization.
+Symmetric FIRs may be may be instanced with 2 input ports to alleviate the potential for memory read contention, which would otherwise result in stall cycles and therefore lower throughput.
+In addition, FIRs with streaming interface may utilize the second input port to maximize the available throughput.

+* When set to 0, the FIR is created with a single input port.

+* When set to 1, two input ports will be created.

+  .. note:: when used, port: ``` port<input> in2;``` will be added to the FIR.

+**TP_USE_COEFF_RELOAD**  allows the user to select if runtime coefficient reloading should be used.
+When defining the parameter:

+* 0 = static coefficients, defined in filter constructor

+* 1 = reloadable coefficients, passed as argument to runtime function.

+  .. note:: when used, port: ``` port<input> coeff;``` will be added to the FIR.

+**TP_NUM_OUTPUTS** sets the number of output ports to send the output data to.
+Supported range: 1 to 2.

+For Windows API, additional output provides flexibility in connecting FIR output with multiple destinations.
+Additional output ``out2`` is an exact copy of the data of the output port ``out``.

+Stream API uses the additional output port to increase the FIR's throughput.
+Please refer to :ref:`FIR_STREAM_OUTPUT` for more details.

+.. note:: when used, port: ``` port<output> out2;``` will be added to the FIR.

 Streaming interface for Filters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Streaming interfaces are now supported by single rate FIRs.
-When TP_API is set to 1 - kernel will be created with a native stream output interface and native stream input interface when possible (asymmetric FIRs).
+When TP_API is set to 1 the FIR will have stream API input and output ports.
+Such filters have lower latency than window API filters because there is no window to fill before execution can begin.

-.. note:: Streaming interface is currently only supported wiht single rate FIRs.
+.. note:: Streaming interface is currently only supported with single rate FIRs.

+.. _FIR_STREAM_OUTPUT:

 Stream Output
 -------------

 Stream output allows computed data samples to be directly sent over the stream without the requirement for a ping-pong window buffer.
-As a result, memory requirements and design's latency are reduced.
+As a result, memory use and latency are reduced.
-Furthermore, the streaming output allows data samples to be broadcasted to multiple destinations.
+Furthermore, the streaming output allows data samples to be broadcast to multiple destinations.

 To maximize the throughput, FIRs can be configured with 2 output stream ports.
 Set TP_NUM_OUTPUTS template parameter to 2, to create a FIR kernel with 2 output stream ports.
-In such scenario, kernel interleaves the output data with a 128-bit pattern, e.g.:
+In this scenario, the output data from the two streams is interleaved in chunks of 128 bits.
+E.g.:

 * samples 0-3 to be sent over output stream 0 for cint16 data type,